-Interested students may learn more about clinical education and internship requirements by viewing the MSAT Student Handbook.
+Interested students may learn more about clinical education and the capstone internship requirements by viewing the MSAT Student Handbook.
 It should be noted that students will be responsible for transportation and potential housing costs while participating in clinical education practicums and internships.

 Admission decisions are made on a rolling basis until the class is full.